 - C4.1.
 All players on a team must wear shirts that match in colour and pattern (sleeve lengths may vary). - C4.2.
 Each player in a team for a particular game must be designated by a unique integer between 0 and 99 inclusive. - C4.3.
 The shirt that a player wears in that game must bear their number, expressed only in Arabic numerals, with an optional leading zero for numbers between 0 and 9 inclusive. - C4.4.
 The number must be sewn or printed onto the back of the shirt.
-Each digit in the number must be a minimum of sixteen (16) centimetres high and have a minimum line width of three (3) centimetres wide. - C1.4.1.
-The number may also appear elsewhere on the shirt. - C4.5.
+Each digit in the number must be a minimum of sixteen (16) centimetres high and have a minimum line width of three (3) centimetres wide. - C4.4.1.
+The number may also appear elsewhere on the shirt. - C4.4.2.
+Numbers should be a solid colour which has a contrast ratio of at least 6: I from the primary shirt colour.
+On-line Contrast Ratio Tool: https://webaim.org/resources/contrastchecker/. - C4.5.
 The numbers must be clearly visible from a distance, entirely one colour, and of a significantly different colour from the background shirt colours. - C4.6.
 There must not be any overlaid design or characters obscuring the numbers.